Node-Virtualization/node-virtualbox/README.md

 * Make sure that Guest account is enabled on the VM.
 * It starts VMs headlessly by default.
 If you're having trouble with executing a command, start the VM with GUI and observe the screen after executing same command.
-* For the "Concurrent guest process limit is reached" error message, only solution I know is to reset the VM.
+* To avoid having "Concurrent guest process limit is reached" error message, execute your commands as an administrator.

 # Example Uses
 * [tests](https://github.com/azer/node-virtualbox/tree/master/test)